GETTING AN EIN – an Employers Identification Number

 Nowadays if the only contact you have with the US Internal Revenue Service is to seek this tax exemption on royalties, all you need is to complete the W8-BEN form using your EIN, and send that to your publisher(s).

-NOTE: you cannot use your ITIN or NI number on the W8-BEN as a limited company – and vice versa.
+NOTE: you cannot use your ITIN or NI number on the W8-BEN if you are trading as a limited company – and vice versa.

-Call the IRS’s dedicated line for businesses located outside of the US: 001-267-941-1099 (not toll free – but I consider it a reasonable cost to set up your company, and it can be claimed as a business expense).
-Keep your SS-4 form beside you when they do as they will ask you about your entries.
+Keep your SS-4 form beside you when you call, as they will ask you about your entries.
 Keep your company information close as well, as they may ask about the incorporation date / directors etc.

 They then give you the number over the phone and will send you confirmation by post in the next 2-3 weeks.